W. G. Wills: Drama

 Richard Cordell described Charles I as "an amazing picture of Charles as the guileless prince yoked to a perfect queen, with Cromwell as the heavy villain."

-Other plays include Hinko, Juana, Ninon (which ran for eight months at the Adelphi), Claudian, and his adaptation of Faust, which ran for 188 nights in 1885 and another long run in 1887–8.
+Other plays include Hinko, Juana, Ninon (which ran for eight months at the Adelphi), Claudian, and his adaptation of Faust, which ran for 188 nights in 1885 followed by another long run in 1887–8.

 Wills worked regularly with Henry Irving.
 Irving produced his Vanderdecken in 1878, a version of the Flying Dutchman story.
 In 1880 he created a revised version of Henrik Hertz's play King René's Daughter under the title Iolanthe.
 Irving commissioned King Arthur in 1890, but it remained unproduced as Irving was unhappy with the work.
 He asked J. Comyns Carr to rewrite it.
 Irving also commissioned a version of Don Quixote but did not produce it.

 In 1887 his mother, whom he had supported for many years, died.
 After that time, Wills seemed to have less incentive for work, and died four years later.